jfrog/charts/stable/artifactory-ha/README.md

 ### Special Upgrade Notes
 ### MasterKey during 6.x to 7.x Migration (App version)

-**NOTE:** 6.x only supports masterKey with 16 hex (32 characters) and if you have set masterKey using `openssl rand -hex 32` (64 characters) in 6.x, Only first 32 characters are used and rest are ignored.Hence, During 6.x to 7.x migration , we trim first 32 characters and set masterkey,which implies 7.x still uses the trimmed masterkey of 6.x.
+**NOTE:** 6.x only supports masterKey with 16 hex (32 characters) and if you have set masterKey using `openssl rand -hex 32` (64 characters) in 6.x, only the first 32 characters are used and rest are ignored.
+Hence, during 6.x to 7.x migration, we trim first 32 characters and set masterkey, which implies 7.x still uses the trimmed masterkey of 6.x.

 ### Create a unique Join Key
 Artifactory requires a unique join key.
 By default the chart has one set in values.yaml (`artifactory.joinKey`).